RAVANv2/Skin_Cancer_detection_AGBI/README.md

 ![](https://github.com/RAVANv2/Skin_Cancer_detection_AGBI/blob/master/Android_app/screenshots/studio.PNG)

 ### Step 3.
-Slect the unzipped folder build the sdk
+Slect the unzipped folder and build the sdk

 ### Step 4.
-Now plugin in your device and enable debugging option developer settings
+Now plugin in your device and enable debugging developer settings

 ### Step 5.
 Click on the build and install apk on your mobile device.